limbernie/limbernie.github.io/_posts/2018-08-15-rotating-fortress-1.0.1-walkthrough.md

 Sneaky indeed.

-Let's decrypt the link.
+Let's decipher the link.
 The key appears to be `101`, which is decimal `5`.

 ```
 # ./decrypt.sh inside.txt -5